 What’s on Your Plate

-One time, two hour workshop for partner program families and train-the-trainer sessions with partner program staff and volunteers covering USDA “My Plate” guidelines, how to stretch your food budgets, how to read a nutrition facts label and more.
+A two-hour workshop for partner programs and/or the communty members they serve covering USDA “My Plate” guidelines, how to stretch your food budgets, how to read a nutrition facts label and more.

 Back to Nutrition Service Portal Home Page